 Rapid Nasal Swab NAAT/Molecular COVID Test (same-day results) and PCR Test (48 hours for results)

-- Cedar Point Health in Montrose offers PCR and antigens tests seven days a week.
+Cedar Point Health in Montrose offers PCR and antigen tests seven days a week.
 Pricing and information are listed on their website.

-Please review the CDC guidelines for isolation [LINK].
+Please review the CDC guidelines for isolation.
 Isolate for at least 5 days if you are sick or test positive for COVID-19, even if you don't have symptoms.

 How to measure your quarantine or isolation period: